spyrosmouchlianitis/PRevent/README.md

 - **Repositories and branches** (`BRANCHES_INCLUDE`, `BRANCHES_EXCLUDE`)
 - **Accounts and teams** (`SECURITY_REVIEWERS`)

 The application handles all parameters exclusively through the secret manager (see supported managers below).
-In containerized deployments, this applies also for insensitive parameters (all are optional), for centralization and simplicity.
+In containerized deployments, this applies also for insensitive parameters, all are optional, for centralization and simplicity.
 Upon initialization, these parameters are written to `src/settings.py` to avoid repeated fetching during runtime.
 These include:
 - **Block PRs** (`BLOCK_PR`)
 - **False Positive Strictness** (`FP_STRICT`)
 - **JWT Expiry** (`JWT_EXPIRY_SECONDS`)
-- **Webhook Port** (`WEBHOOK_PORT`)
+- **Webhook Port** (`WEBHOOK_PORT`) - has to be manually updated in the Dockerfile

 ### Secret Manager Setup Instructions